vamshiKodem/Frontend-Interview-Preparation-Kit/README.md

 - props and props drilling
 - Difference between class components vs functional components
 - Webpack (about Webpack and its uses)
+- Performance optimization
+  - Add only optimized images and cache the images locally
+  - Avoid unnecessary component rerendering by using useCallback, useMemo for expensive calculations and memoizing the component.
+  - Lazy loading of Images
+  - Lazy loading and Code spitting
+  - Keep state as local as possible to component.
+  - Optimize the state (In react rerendering happens when state changes).
 - React Design Patterns (<a href="https://blog.logrocket.com/react-design-patterns">Useful link</a>,  <a href="https://javascriptpatterns.vercel.app/patterns">Js and React</a>)
   - Container/Presentational Pattern (We can use the Container/Presentational pattern to separate the logic of a component from the view)
   - Higher-Order Components (Pass reusable logic down as props to components throughout your application)